zijing07/gsonkeepdefault/README.md

 print(a1.a) // null
 ```

-This happens often during developing, since Kotlin can do no assurance on JVM running time.
+This happens often during developing, since Kotlin can do no assurance on JVM runtime.

 However, what we need is pretty simple: we want our codes run as they seem like.
 So I write this `gsonkeepdefault` library to help you keep the default values of `data class` in development.

-## How to use
+## How To Use

-### Dependency (gradle)
+### Dependency (Gradle)

 ```groovy
 repositories {